-Carnegie Library of Pittsburgh’s Music Department owns a large collection of music concert programs from Pittsburgh.
-This includes individual programs held in a file cabinet, programs from specific organizations that have been bound together, and programs put into scrapbooks created by various individuals or organizations.
+Carnegie Library of Pittsburgh’s Music Department maintains a collection of Pittsburgh music concert programs dating back to the mid 19th century.
+They include individual programs stored in file drawers, programs from specific organizations that are bound together, and programs in scrapbooks compiled by individuals or organizations.

 Other collections of Pittsburgh Concert Programs